Surjit Saha

-Surjit Saha is an Indian actor model & social media Influencer.
+Surjit Saha (born 25 May 1993) is an Indian actor, model & social media Influencer.
 Saha was born in Kolkata and is Bengali by origin.
-He is best known for playing the character AgentQ in Badi Door Se Aaye Hai on SAB TV.
+He is best known for playing the character of Agent Q in Badi Door Se Aaye Hai on SAB TV.

 Career

 Saha started his career as a fashion stylist and later took up modelling and acting as his profession.
-Saha has done several print shoots for newspapers like The Telegraph (Calcutta) and Sakalbela.
+He has done several print shoots for newspapers like The Telegraph (Calcutta) and Sakalbela.
 He was first seen on a show called Chidiya Ghar on SAB TV.
 He played a cameo in the show as Rajveer.
-Soon after he was called for the show Badi Door Se Aaye Hai for the same channel.
+Soon after, he was cast in Badi Door Se Aaye Hai for the same channel.
 Saha has also done a show for Colors TV called Thapki Pyar Ki.
-Saha has been finalized to play the lead in a Pakistani show named Hum Dono most likely to start from September 2016.
-This is Saha's first international project.
+In 2016, Saha was finalized to play the lead in a Pakistani show named Hum Dono, marking his first international project; however, the show did not go on air.

 In 2022, he portrayed Bunty Chaudhary in StarPlus' show Rajjo.